WQCS is licensed to Indian River State College.

 WQCS, 3209 Virginia Avenue, Fort Pierce, FL 34981

-WQCS FM Radio is a public telecommunications entity owned and operated by Indian River State College.
+WQCS-FM Radio is a public telecommunications entity owned and operated by Indian River State College.
 WQCS is not required to file an IRS Form 990.
-WQCS broadcasts National Public Radio, Public Radio International, and local programs that inform, enrich and entertain the public.
+WQCS broadcasts National Public Radio, American Public Media, Public Radio International and local programs that inform, enrich and entertain the public.

 The list of Board of Directors are as follows.